 - Act on Unemployment Insurance Funds (Lagen (1997:239) om arbetslöshetskassor) of 1997

 - Regulation on Unemployment Insurance Funds (Förordningen (1997:836) om arbetslöshetskassor) of 1997

-- Regulation on activity grant, development allowance and introduction benefit (Förordningen (2017:819) om ersättning till deltagare i arbetsmarknadspolitiska insatser) of 2017.
+- Regulation on Activity Support, Development Support and Introduction Support (Förordningen (2017:819) om ersättning till deltagare i arbetsmarknadspolitiska insatser) of 2017.

 Who do you need to contact?

 The Swedish Public Employment Service (Arbetsförmedlingen)

 Telephone: +46 771416416 (weekdays 8 am-8 pm, weekends 9 am-4 pm)